HL7/davinci-alerts/source/pages/guidance.md

 #### Assumptions

 - Based on FHIR R4 and US Core R4 profiles where applicable.
-- Notifications are transacted to an operation endpoint ($process-message).
+- Notifications are transacted to teh process-message operation endpoint.
-- The Da Vinci Notifications Bundle Profile is the FHIR object that is exchanged for all alert transactions.
+- The Da Vinci Notifications Message Bundle Profile is the FHIR object that is exchanged for all alert transactions.
-  - The Da Vinci Notifications Communication Profile is always part of the bundle and provides the necessary context for the alert reason.
+  - The first resource in the bundle is the MessageHeader resource.
+The MessageHeader resource has a code - the message event - that identifies the reason for the notification.

 ### Notification Bundle